Table of Contents

 Build an Emergency Fund

-Another part of managing your finances is working to reduce your financial risk as much as possible.
+Working on reducing your financial risk as much as possible.
 One way to do that is through savings, namely building up an emergency fund.
 An emergency fund is essentially savings that can help you with unexpected big-ticket expenses.

 A general rule of thumb is to build up an emergency fund that can cover three to six months of expenses in the event you lose your job or get hit with unexpected medical or other bills.
-Of course, when preparing for the unpredictable, no amount of savings can be definitively called enough to cover any possible emergency — the idea is to have as substantial a cushion as you can.
+When preparing for the unpredictable, no amount of savings can be definitively called enough to cover any possible emergency — the idea is to have as substantial a cushion as you can.

 A similar concept is a rainy day fund.
 It's essentially a smaller version of an emergency fund, and is meant to cover more minor financial bumps in the road.
 You can use this fund to pay for emergency car expenses, home repairs or vet bills.
 Building an emergency or rainy day fund is one financial goal that can be worked on over time, tucking a bit away each month.